HMS Euryalus (1853): Service history

 Under the command of J. W. Tarleton, she served in the Mediterranean in 1858.
-The same year Prince Alfred was appointed to the ship as a midshipman.
+The same year Prince Alfred was appointed to the ship as a naval cadet.
 In 1860, the ship visited the Cape of Good Hope.

 Euryalus arrived at Yokohama on 15 September 1862, the day following the Namamugi Incident, a samurai assault on British nationals on the outskirts of the treaty port that led to a major breakdown in Anglo-Japanese relations.
 In an effort to enforce reparations from the Satsuma Domain, Euryalus served as Admiral Sir Augustus Kuper's flagship during the bombardment of Kagoshima on 16 August 1863.
 During the bombardment of Kagoshima the Captain of Euryalus, John James Steven Josling, was killed, as was his second-in-command, Commander Edward Wilmot, both decapitated by the same cannonball.
 Eight other members of the crew also died in the action, their names all commemorated on a memorial in the former British Consulate building in Yokohama.